yktoo/yktoo.com/content/blog/posts/0214/index.en.md

 {{< imgfig "https://res.cloudinary.com/yktoo/image/upload/blog/lfysxft7ydup2264.jpg" >}}

-In {{< a "0215" "the next part" >}}, which will be the last one, I'll tell you about Ghent Contemporary Art Museum, S.M.A.K.
+In [the next part](0215), which will be the last one, I'll tell you about Ghent Contemporary Art Museum, S.M.A.K.